MicrosoftDocs/learn/learn-pr/student-evangelism/health-bot-channelized-bot/includes/2-channeling-bot-to-teams.md

 ## What's next?

-In the next unit, learn how to wrap the bot into a Teams app by using App Studio for Microsoft Teams.
+In the next unit, learn how to wrap the bot into a Teams app by using Developer Portal for Microsoft Teams.